The Dish on the Southern Vegetable Plate

 Need more inspiration?
 We asked some of the PeachDish team members what their favorite Southern-style sides are...

-Kate Blohm, Photographer - "My favorite meal used to be mac n cheese with pinto beans, served next to each other so the sauces could mix :)"
+Kate Blohm, Photographer & Videographer - "My favorite meal used to be mac n cheese with pinto beans, served next to each other so the sauces could mix :)"

 Stella Dillard, Recipe Contributor - "Field peas!
 Little ones in salads with lots of herbs, fresh cheese and a sharp vinaigrette.
 Big ones stewed with smoked pork and Trinity.
 Served with green beans in "egg sauce:" soft boiled eggs chopped in with lemon and red onion.
 With greens and cornbread on New Years, obvs.
 I'm the Bubba Gump of field peas."

-Emily Clausen, Recipe Editor - "Dirty rice.
+Emily Clausen, Recipe Editor & Culinary Coordinator - "Dirty rice.
 My mom always makes liver & giblet gravy with her chicken, so dirty rice reminds me of a roast chicken dinner!"

-Sarah Scott, Customer Experience & Marketing - "Sweet potatoes - roasted, souffled, mashed, with marshmallows, with brown sugar, with ginger... anyway you make 'em, I'll eat 'em.
+Sarah Scott, Social Media Coordinator & Marketing - "Sweet potatoes - roasted, souffle, mashed, with marshmallows, with brown sugar, with ginger... anyway you make 'em, I'll eat 'em.
 And cornbread, the kind with corn pieces in it!"

 Katie Maxwell, Technology Manager - "I second Sarah's cornbread vote with the fresh corn kernels.
 Especially topped with some sweet butter or homemade preserves.
 But these days....I love collard greens.
 The more vinegar-y, the better!
 Super tangy and delicious."